-Part 3 placement portion: TOJ4CC (double credit), TPJ4ES *Transcripts are incomplete for students attending practicum placement in April, May and June, 2020 due to the Covid 19 pandemic.
+Part 3 placement portion (9 weeks): TOJ4CC (double credit), TPJ4ES *Transcripts are incomplete for students attending practicum placement in April, May and June, 2020 due to the Covid 19 pandemic.
 Measures are in place for completion, once restrictions have been lifted.

 Prerequisites for PSW Program:

 - Be 21 years old or older at the time of application.
 Students 18 to 20 years may be considered but will need their Ontario Secondary School Diploma.

 - An Ontario Secondary School English credit, ENG3C, English grade 11, College level or higher.
 Candidates submitting a successful English Assessment may also be considered however priority is given to those with the English prerequisite.

 - Completion of the mandatory online PSW pre-registration application and submission of the mandatory online English Assess/PSW Interview questionnaire (dates for this assessment are offered on the pre-registration application form).